CHARMS INDUSTRIES LIMITED

 Report on Financial Statements

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India;
+In our opinion and to the best of our information and according to the explanationsgiven to us except as specified in the basis of qualification the aforesaid financialstatements give the information required by the Companies Act 2013 as amended ("theAct") in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India;

 c) the case of the Cash Flow Statement of the Cash Flow for the year ended on thatdate;